anilsudan/shortLab4/README.md

 # shortLab4
 Repository for Short Lab 4 | STAT 302
-A line a wrote on my local computer
+A line I wrote on my local computer
+A commit from RStudio